kr-matthews/minesweeper/README.md

 ### Flaws

+On FireFox mobile, holding a flag or question mark will (apparently) still produce the context menu, for unknown reasons.

 The timer may be running slightly slowly -- to explore.

 useState is over-relied on; many instances should be replaced by useReducer.

 Some logic should be wrapped into custom hooks (as the timer is).

 There is way too much prop-drilling.

 The timer pauses when the window isn't active.

 You can install the "React Developer Tools" browser extension and inspect individual cells to see whether they have a mine.